-Water deeply once a week during the growing season, and more if rainfall is scant (link to rain gauge article).
+Water deeply once a week during the growing season, and more if rainfall is scant.
 You may apply a diluted all-purpose fertilizer to seedlings per package instructions.

-The experts at University of Kentucky College of Agriculture, Food, and Environment say that first-year seedlings are very sensitive to ultraviolet light and require shading from intense sun, mulch, and consistent watering during dry spells.
+The experts at University of Kentucky College of Agriculture, Food, and Environment say that first-year seedlings are very sensitive to ultraviolet light and require shading from intense sun, as well as mulch and consistent watering during dry spells.

 Similarly, fruit that falls and decays contains seeds that may sprout.
 Remove unwanted seedlings by hand pulling.